Nuclear Power in Turkey

 In November 2022 it was announced that the Turkish government had commenced studies into the potential construction of a third nuclear power plant located in East Thrace in the northwest of the country.

-In June 2023 it was reported that Turkey’s government was in negotiations with Chinese companies regarding the construction of a nuclear power plant in the Kırklareli province.
+In June 2023 it was reported that Turkey’s government was in negotiations with Chinese companies regarding the construction of a nuclear power plant in the Kırklareli province of the country.

 Fuel cycle